Porges/ways-to-play/src/articles/glossary.md

     - Also used in Australia amongst Aboriginal groups who play games such as [Kuns](games/kuns/kuns.md).[@ANoteOnKuns p.
 42][@WhatsTheBigDeal p.
 668][@CardGamesToPokerMachines p.
 137–8]
     </dd>
 </dl>

+> [!todo]
+> A similar concept to tong in Nepali: जिताउरी jitauri, "Winner's gift"